elyobo/jest-runner-oas-linter/README.md

 which is a pain if you like writing your API documents like that - the underlying `oas-linter` has no problem though.

-Note that this module does not directly support YAML, but can by adding a transformer to the jest config, e.g.
+Note that this module does not directly support YAML, but can support them by adding a transformer to the jest config, e.g.

 ```javascript
 module.exports = {